One Move

 Learn how to customize a practice that meets the real needs of your body while unwinding patterns of self-rejection and disconnection in your relationship with your body.

-This is a space where you can permit a softening, slowing down and settling in, letting the body explore restful positions and gentle movements, within the parameters that are accessible to you.
+This is a space where you can permit a softening, slowing down and settling in, letting the body explore restful positions and gentle movements within the parameters that are accessible to you.

 We practice building attunement to what your body feels, needs, knows and wants, prioritizing always a commitment to protecting your body and accepting its abilities and limitations in a given moment.